awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.platform.upgrade.md

 ## Method 1 – Update your environment's platform version<a name="using-features.platform.upgrade.config"></a>

-Use this method to update to the latest version of your environment's platform\.
-If you've previously created an environment using an older platform version, or upgraded your environment from an older version, you can also use this method to revert to a previous platform version\.
+Use this method to update to the latest version of your environment's platform branch\.
+If you've previously created an environment using an older platform version, or upgraded your environment from an older version, you can also use this method to revert to a previous platform version, provided that it's in the same platform branch\.

 **To update your environment's platform version**

-1. Navigate to the [management page](environments-console.md) for your environment\.
+1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk), and then, in the regions drop\-down list, select your region\.

+1. In the navigation pane, choose **Environments**, and then choose your environment's name on the list\.
+**Note**
+If you have many environments, use the search bar to filter the environment list\.

-1. In the **Overview** section, under **Platform**, choose **Change**\.
+1. On the environment overview page, under **Platform**, choose **Change**\.
-![\[Elastic Beanstalk newer platform available\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-env-dashboard-changetonewplatform.png)
+![\[Elastic Beanstalk newer platform available\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-platform-change.png)

-1. Choose a **Platform Version**\.
-The newest platform version is selected automatically, but you can update to any version that you've used in the past\.
+1. On the **Update platform version** dialog, select a platform version\.
+The newest \(recommended\) platform version in the branch is selected automatically\.
+You can update to any version that you've used in the past\.
-![\[Elastic Beanstalk update platform version confirmation\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-env-updateplatform-rollingon.png)
+![\[Elastic Beanstalk update platform version confirmation\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-update-platform-version.png)

 1. Choose **Save**\.